Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 - Tax Rate = the company’s effective tax rate

-This formula is a good way to value companies that are in the same industry.
+This formula is a valuable method for valuing companies within the same industry.

 It’s also a good way to value companies that have similar business models.

-Let’s say you are a manufacturing business owner looking to value your manufacturing business to maximize its value.
+Let’s say you are a manufacturing business owner looking to maximize the value of your manufacturing business.

 The first step for this example is to find the company’s earnings before interest and taxes (EBIT), which is $1 million.